gsmartensson/brain_age_prediction_public/README.md

 ## Troubleshooting

 - Occasionally the FSL registration fails (<1% in our experience), causing the age prediction to be useless.
-There is currently no tool implemented to catch when this happens.
-The easiest way to screen for this is to browse through the .jpg:s for images that does not show a coronal image.
+There is currently no tool implemented to catch when this happens besides opening them with e.g. fsleyes and looking at them.

 - To run FSL:s installer script python 2.x  is required, which is not included in newer versions of Ubuntu for instance.
 If you don't have it installed you can
 ```